junxit/us-congress-bills-116/metadata.md

 - 2020-11-16 — Placed on the Union Calendar, Calendar No. 474.
 - 2020-11-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-576, Part I.
 - 2020-11-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-576, Part I.
+- 2020-11-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-11-17 — Considered as unfinished business.
+- 2020-11-17 — Considered under suspension of the rules. (consideration: CR H5849-5851)
+- 2020-11-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4611.
+- 2020-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-11-17 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
+- 2020-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 4 (Roll no. 221). (text: CR H5849-5850)
+- 2020-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 4 (Roll no. 221).(text: CR H5849-5850)